Terror T.R.A.X.: Track of the Vampire

-Terror T.R.A.X.: Track of the Vampire is an audio interactive CD-ROM game published by TSR.
+Terror T.R.A.X.: Track of the Vampire is a 1995 audio interactive CD-ROM game published by TSR.

 Gameplay

 Terror T.R.A.X.: Track of the Vampire is a game in which the secret government organization T.R.A.X.
 (Trace, Research, Analyze and Exterminate) deals with supernatural situations.

 Reception

 Denys Bakriges reviewed Terror T.R.A.X. in White Wolf Inphobia #55 (May, 1995), rating it a 4 out of 5 and stated that "For the price of a music CD, you get an evening's worth of interactive fun.
 Enterprising gamemasters can make use of the CD's special effects, eerie noises and unusual dialogue in their tabletop games."